+We’ve adjusted the manuscript in a number of places, particularly Introduction and Discussion to achieve a more inclusive and nuanced treatment of the issues at stake.
+The inclusion of a sample of adults additionally helps to more clearly define the developmental nature of these effects and emphasize the potentially important implications of these results.
+We believe the study remains an important step in better understanding these crucial processes and their role in cognitive development, making it relevant to a wide audience of cognitive scientists and a good fit for Cognition.

+As a side note, children’s switching pattern, though critically having systematic structure, is far from routine.
+Most children do not follow a strict pattern.
+Although a few are relatively strict, most seem more loosely patterned with frequent deviations and alterations to the pattern.
+In analyzing the data from our first study (Blanco & Sloutsky, 2019 PsyArXiv) we did try strict clockwise/counter-clockwise models at some point and found them to be a poor fit.

+Minor notes:

-Minor notes: - It would be great to see the best fitting Beta parameters graphed out like the Phi Figure 4.
+It would be great to see the best fitting Beta parameters graphed out like the Phi Figure 4.

 We’ve added a figure with graphs of the best-fitting Beta parameters.

-- Page 4: Typo in this sentence "Distributed attention early in life children may be a sacrifice…"
+Page 4: Typo in this sentence "Distributed attention early in life children may be a sacrifice…"

 Thanks.
-This suggestion is fully implemented.
+The typo has been corrected.

 Missing lit references: Plate, R. C., Fulvio, J. M., Shutts, K., Green, C. S., & Pollak, S. D. (2018).
 Probability Learning: Changes in Behavior Across Time and Development.
 Child development, 89(1), 205-218.

+This reference is added to the revision.

 See Gopnik's recent papers making a similar argument about distributed attention and search: The Philosophical Baby: What Children's Minds Tell Us About Truth, Love, and the Meaning of Life, by Alison Gopnik.
 Teaching Philosophy, 37(1), 118-122.
 (Chapers on "Attention Spotlight/lantern") Gopnik, A. (2010).
 How babies think.
 Scientific American, 303(1), 76-81.

-In sum, although the approach of modeling children's exploratory search behavior, and looking for roles of attention in mediating this process are among the most interesting questions, my primary concern is that the authors have situated this work in some big claims (for a short communication) and the data (as presented) don't adequately support them.
+A reference to Gopnik’s recent work has been added.

+Reviewer 2.

-Reviewer #2: This is an interesting and well-written report discussing the results of an elegant experiment (confirmed by modeling of behavioral responses) the purpose of which was to examine whether attentional mechanisms are causally related to the tendency for systematic exploration in young children.
+This is an interesting and well-written report discussing the results of an elegant experiment (confirmed by modeling of behavioral responses) the purpose of which was to examine whether attentional mechanisms are causally related to the tendency for systematic exploration in young children.
 The findings support the conclusion that when attention is exogenously captured through salient stimuli in a choice task, systematic exploration decreases.
 This effect is not simply due to saliency, as salient stimuli were only chosen when they were compatible with the highest reward.

+We appreciate this comment.

-I only have a few comments on the manuscript, as follows: (1) Although it makes sense that the tendency for distributed attention in young children supports exploratory choice behavior, it would be important to expand on this relationship a little more in the introduction, especially with regards to systematicity.
+Although it makes sense that the tendency for distributed attention in young children supports exploratory choice behavior, it would be important to expand on this relationship a little more in the introduction, especially with regards to systematicity.
 This relationship is currently stated, but not necessarily clearly supported by past literature or other argumentation.
 Perhaps a little more can be added on the Blanco & Sloutsky paper under review.

-We’ve expanded sections of the Introduction and Discussion to better explain how children’s distributed attentional pattern relates to exploration, and how specific attentional mechanisms could support systematicity in exploratory behavior (pg XX and 17).
+We’ve expanded sections of the Introduction and Discussion to better explain how children’s distributed attentional pattern relates to exploration, and how specific attentional mechanisms could support systematicity in exploratory behavior, including further description of the previous studies (pg.
+5 and 17-18).

-(2) In the description of the current study on p.
+In the description of the current study on p.
 5 it is important to state clearly the predictions for each of the 3 conditions (Baseline, Congruent, and Competition).